SabreDevStudio/WidgetLibrary/README.md

     * actual calling the web service.
     * parsing web service response into domain objects, which may include using external (reusable) parsers for a given response type.

+### Communication between widgets
+Widgets collaborate with each other in following cases:
+1. The Search Form Widget, which collects user search criteria, must pass these criteria to any other widget which does the _active search_ in SDS services (for example Itineraries List Widget or Calendar Widget).
+_active search_ means that the widget which executes it, on receiving search criteria, is the one that initiates the search in the SDS (and also presents response data in its view).
+This is in contrary to the _passive_ mode, in which, the search and populating web services response cache, is initiated by other (_acive search_) widget, while the widget in _passive_ mode is reusing the data from cache.
+2. Active search widgets, for example Calendar Widget or Lead Price Chart Widget, must pass information that user selected some view element (like calendar day cell or day bar price) and needs to be shown more data in a detailed display (like in Itineraries List Widget).
+Then the active search widget must inform the passive search widget on what what details user requested (like selected date of travel), and give reference to the data service where the passive widget can get the data from (the data retrieved by active search and cache in data service).
+3. The Itineraries Filtering Panel must be able to request information on the statistics of the data currently presented, so that it can configure its values shown to customer for filtering.
+   In response, the widget presenting itineraries, like the Itineraries List Widget, must send the statics on the current data currently presented to the Itineraries Filtering Panel.
+4. Itineraries Filtering Panel must send information to the widgets, for example to the Itineraries List Widget, that the user selected/updated filtering criteria, so the new filtering criteria must be applied.

+All above communication is implemented by Angular events system ($broadcast, $on).
+The $broadcast call is wrapped into simple Angular messaging service (one service per one event type) and the message sender is calling the service to send the event, previously calling service setters to provide message details.
+The receiver is listening ($on) for the event, and then reading the message from the communication service.
+In case of point 3. (statistics on current itineraries presented) it is further decoupled into a publish-subscribe mechanism.

+### <a name="WidgetsWorkflow"></a>Widgets use cases and workflow
+Widgets itself (the classes in `widgets` directory) are commonly implementing this behaviour:
+1. If search criteria elements were predefined in as widget directive attributes, assembly SearchCriteria object, validate it and execute search
+2. Upon receiving new search criteria event, validate the search criteria received.
+If validation is not successful then you may return validation error messages to the user.
+3. When search criteria are valid, execute search in data service.
+Update Angular scope objects that the view listens on and renders.
+4. If data service does not return data or returns errors, present information to the user that the result for given city pair could not be produced.
+5. For subsequent search criteria received, apart from processing and updating scope objects, make sure you clear all old scope results, in particular old error messages if present.

 ### <a name="Security"></a> Security
 SDS REST services use token based authentication (OAuth 2).
 In order to obtain the token, users must provide SDS username and password.
 We cannot allow that username and password to be stored in Javascript file that is downloaded to the end-user browsers.
 That is why some kind of proxy (bridge) is needed to participate in communication between the widgets (end user browser) and SDS services.